-GS1 is a company, not a government agency like they try to lead people to believe.
-And because they are a company they are not required to update their public database to reflect new ownership information.
+GS1 does not update the database to reflect new ownership information.
 It would be the same as if you were to purchase a washer at a home appliance store and then later sold it in a garage sale.
 The store isn’t going to go back to update their database with the name of the person that you sold the washer to, they don’t care about that.
 All they are concerned with is the name of the company or person that they sold the item to.
-That’s the same situation with GS1.
-They are only concerned with the company or person they sold the prefix directly to.
 The majority of stores do not require that your name appear in GS1’s public database.
 Typically it’s when you are dealing with large retail stores such Pick n Pay and other international stores like Walmart, Sam’s Club, Costco, Macy’s, Kroger, Fred Meyer, Bloomingdale’s, Home Depot and Lowe’s then you have to get barcodes directly from GS1 because they require you to participate in the EDI (Electronic Data Interchange) program.
 Our barcodes are accepted by all stores except the few major stores we had mentioned.
 We have thousands of customers that are using our barcodes worldwide without any problems.

 If you are dealing with retailers that simply require you to have a barcode number, they might refer to it as a EAN or UPC barcode, then ours will work without any issues.

 - No Renewal Fees